Take a 1-min quiz to get a Personal Meal Plan Male Female

 • Vitamin D: 3% of the DV

-Shiitake mushrooms can be good for you for many reasons, including these:
+Shiitake mushrooms can be good for you for many reasons, including the following:

 Shiitake mushrooms have three compounds that may help lower cholesterol for better heart health.
 They are:

-• Beta glucans – The polysaccharide beta glucans, found in the cell walls of all fungi and yeasts, is a fiber that is considered to be beneficial for heart health (6).
+• Beta-glucans – The polysaccharide beta-glucans, which is found in the cell walls of all fungi and yeasts, is a fiber that is considered beneficial for heart health (3).

 • Eritadenine – This is a compound that can break down cholesterol.